4 Australian Markets worth a visit

 The South Melbourne Markets

 This is my favourite indoor market in Melbourne.
-It is located in the southern district, a 15minutes walk not far from southbank.
+The South Melbourne Markets are located in the southern district of the city, a 15minutes walk not far from Southbank.
 Open on Wednesday, and from Friday to Sunday this is a great place for buying fresh, locally produced, fuits and veggies to the finest coffee and orgnic products.
 If you are looking for a good head and back massage you can try out the team of dr. Shell.
 This market is also popular for the great street eateries spread around the market.
 At midday people start to queue up for fresh dim sims or to eat paella cooked right in front of you.
 Indeed a great place for a a Sunday Brunch.

 The Salamanca Markets, Hobart

 Another great City Markets held on Saturday till 3pm at Salamanca Place.
 I love the contrast created by the historic buildings with the luxury boats moored at the adjacent Marina.
 At the market you can find original tasmanian hand-made arts and craft from woodwork to jewellery, ceramics and all kind of quirky accessories you may think of.
 It’s a very popular outodoor market for the locals, so if you plan to be in Hobart on a weekend get there early as it gets very busy!
 I have been at the Salamanca Markets once and remember the masses of people hanging out there.